argoproj/argo-workflows/community/sustainability_effort.md

 Argo Workflows has roles as described in the [Contributing](../docs/CONTRIBUTING.md#roles) document.
 Any code contributor in a designated role or with an open Membership request can sign up to participate in this Incentive System.
-To create a Membership request, create an Issue in the [argoproj](https://github.com/argoproj/argoproj) repository as described in the [Membership](https://github.com/argoproj/argoproj/blob/main/community/membership.md) guide.

 Participants are expected to try to advance in roles.
 There are different expectations depending on the role:
 - Member and below: should average a minimum of 8 hours per week of either [authoring PRs](../docs/CONTRIBUTING.md#authoring-prs) or performing any activities listed above in the ["Where is help needed?"](#where-is-help-needed) section
   - Note that more time is required in this role in order to learn the codebase and processes to make sufficient progress
-- Reviewer and above: should average a minimum of 2 hours per week performing any activities listed above in ["Where is help needed?"](#where-is-help-needed) section (highest priority is to ensure that all [`prioritized` PRs](#authoring-prs) have an Assignee)
+- Reviewer and above: should average a minimum of 2 hours per week performing any activities listed above in ["Where is help needed?"](#where-is-help-needed) section
+  - Highest priority is to ensure that all [`prioritized` PRs](#authoring-prs) have an Assignee

 Note that the hours per week listed above is an average over time; it's fine to have weeks of no activity so long as the average meets expectations.